alanb128/ha-environmental-sensors/README.md

 - two 470 ohm resistors

-## Software
+### Software

-Install Circuitpython
+[Download and install](https://circuitpython.org/board/raspberry_pi_pico2_w/) Circuitpython for the Pico 2W.
+This code was developed and tested on version 9.2.7, but should work on newer versions.

+Copy all of the files in the mini folder to the root of your Pico.
+(This includes all of the code and icons needed to run the project)

-Add the following libraries to the Lib folder on the device:
+Add the following libraries to the Lib folder on the device: (You can find them in [the bundles](https://circuitpython.org/libraries) for version 9.x)

+- adafruit_bitmap_font
 - adafruit_minimqtt
 - adafruit_display_text
-- adafuit_bitmap_font
 - adafuit_ticks
 - adafruit_st7735r
 - adafruit_sht4x